maxlebedev/maleficer/README.md

 	- The trigger/callback thing shouldn't live in event.py
 	- Bomb-lobber enemy
 		- Bomb entities, spawned by lobber
 			- Aura that shows dmg radius, on bombs
 			- A Dying X condition
-		- An on-death AOE damage trigger
 		- A cooldown for lobber enemy (and warlock)
-		- On-death targeting (does target get sent same way every time?)
 # BUGS
 	- Found a wall I was able to walk through.
 	- warlock missles should hit potions